 At the end of the 17th century Olimpia Aldobrandini left her collection to the museum.

 A large part of the collection was sold in the early 19th century.
-It was the wife of Prince Camillo Borghese, Pauline Bonaparte who was forced by her brother to give many archeological masterpieces to the Louvre in Paris.
+It was the wife of Prince Camillo Borghese, Pauline Bonaparte who was forced by her brother to give many archaeological masterpieces to the Louvre in Paris.
 Pauline also posed as a nude model for one of the most popular works in the museum, Canova‘s life-size Venus Victorious.

 In 1902 both the building itself and the art collection were bought by the state.

 Having been closed for years because of extensive restoration works, the Galleria Borghese was reopened to the public in 1997.
-The facade had been repainted its original white marble color and the external staircase has also been restored.
+The facade had been repainted its original white marble colour and the external staircase has also been restored.